grahamc/system-configurations/README.md

 ## Running the Home Configuration

 You can also run a shell or terminal with the home configuration already loaded in it.
-This is helpful when you only need to use the configuration temporarily and not apply it, like when using SSH.
+This is helpful when you only need to use the configuration temporarily and not apply it, like when you're in a remote host.
+The executable is a self-extracting archive

-### Using Nix

-- Run the shell with `nix run github:bigolu/dotfiles#shell`
-- Run the terminal with `nix run --impure github:bigolu/dotfiles#terminal` (`--impure` is needed for [nixGL][nixgl], but only on Linux)

-### Using a Standalone Executable

-My home config is also available as an executable with no dependencies.
-The executable is a self-extracting archive (SEA) that contains all the command-line programs I use, as well as my config files for them.
+(SEA) that contains all the command-line programs I use, as well as my config files for them.
 Running it will start a shell/terminal that will have access to these programs and configs.

-- Run the shell with
-  `curl -fsSL https://raw.githubusercontent.com/bigolu/dotfiles/master/.github/run.sh | sh -s -- shell`
-- Run the terminal with
-  `curl -fsSL https://raw.githubusercontent.com/bigolu/dotfiles/master/.github/run.sh | sh -s -- terminal`
+Just run `curl -fsSL https://raw.githubusercontent.com/bigolu/dotfiles/master/.github/run.sh | sh -s -- <type>` where `<type>` can be `shell` or `terminal`.

 > NOTE: While the SEA doesn't depend on any programs on your computer, it does require that you have a `/tmp`
 > directory.
 You can read this [GitHub issue comment regarding a "rootless Nix"][rootless-nix] to see why this is